JuergenGutsch/blog/_source/_posts/2018-02-05-react-chat-part1.md

 ## Requirements

 I want to create a small chat application that uses React, SignalR and ASP.NET Core 2.0.
-The Frontend should be created using React.
+The frontend should be created using React.
 The backend serves a Websocket end-point using SignalR and some basic Web API end-points to fetch some initial data, some lookup data and to do the authentication (I'll use IdentityServer4 to do the authentication).
-The project setup should be based on the Visual Studio React Project, I [introduced in one of the last posts]({% post_url react-aspnetcore-project.md %}).
+The project setup should be based on the Visual Studio React Project I [introduced in one of the last posts]({% post_url react-aspnetcore-project.md %}).

 The UI should be clean and easy to use.
 It should be possible to use the chat without a mouse.
-So the focus is also on usability and an a partial accessibility.
+So the focus is also on usability and a basic accessibility.
 We will have a large chat area to display the messages, with an input field for the messages below.
-I'll not use a button to send the message to save space and to keep the UI clean.
-The return key should send the message.
-There's only one button to select emojis, using the mouse.
+The return key should be the primary method to send the message.
+There's one additional button to select emojis, using the mouse.
 But basic emojis should also be available using text symbols.

 On the left side, I'll create a list of online users.
 Every new logged on user should be mentioned in the chat area.
 The user list should be auto updated after a user logs on.
 We will use SignalR here too.